-Corbin Hilling is a Ph.D student and Virginia Sea Grant Graduate Research Fellow at Virginia Tech.
-Corbin's doctoral work focuses on blue catfish population dynamics within the Chesapeake Bay tributaries of Virginia.
-His work examines variability of growth rates over time and river systems, which has implications for feeding habits (large blue catfish eat more fish prey) and trophy fishing opportunities.
-Further, Corbin is developing a population dynamics model that will describe changes in population size and structure over time.
-Using this model, Corbin will simulate populations under various fishing regulations to help fishery managers develop management strategies that consider trade-offs and uncertainty.
+Dr. Corbin Hilling recently completed his PhD as Virginia Sea Grant Graduate Research Fellow at Virginia Tech.
+Corbin's doctoral work focused on blue catfish population dynamics within the Chesapeake Bay tributaries of Virginia.
+His work examined variability of growth rates over time and river systems, which has implications for feeding habits (large blue catfish eat more fish prey) and trophy fishing opportunities.
+Further, Corbin is developed a population dynamics model that described changes in population size and structure over time.
+Using this model, Corbin simulated populations under various fishing regulations to help fishery managers develop management strategies that consider trade-offs and uncertainty.

 Click here for Corbin's personal website, including photos of fishes from Chesapeake Bay tributaries and beyond!

 Dr. Joe Schmitt operatated this site from 2015 until the summer of 2018, as a Ph.D. student and Virginia Sea Grant Fellow.
 Dr. Schmitt's disseration work assessed the predatory impacts of non-native catfish on native species in the Chesapeake Bay.
 His research team handled over 17,000 catfish at more than 500 locations on the James, Pamunkey, Mattaponi, and Rappahanock rivers, making his one of the largest, most comprehensive diet studies ever conducted.
 Dr. Schmitt's work addressed 1) what non-native catfish feed on 2) how their diet changed both seasonally and spatially 3) how much blue catfish can eat (maximum daily ration).
 Dr. Schmitt is now a biologist for the United States Geological Survey, working out of the Lake Erie Biological Station in Sandusky, Ohio.